 Step 4: Upload all the osCommerce files contained in the /catalog folder via FTP to the location on the web server where you want to install the shopping cart, for example a /store folder or the root folder of your web site if you want the store to be the home page.

 Step 6: Before starting the install some write permissions need to set.
-This can be done via the ACL Manager under the Tools link in your hosting control panel, set ReadWriteDelete for the *_web user on the /tmp folder you just created, the /includes/configure.php file and the /admin/includes/configure.php file.
+This can be done via the File Manager in your WebsitePanel.
+Navigate to the wwwroot folder and locate the folders and/or files, click the lock icon.
+Check the Write options as well as the Child Objects (for folders) option and click Set Permissions.
 If you do not have a control panel please open a support ticket to request the permission changes.

 Step 7: Point your browser to the /install directory on your web site where you uploaded the osCommerce files and follow the installation steps.

-Step 8: On the database step use mysql1.nextmill.net for hostname and fill in the information you noted when creating your database
+Step 8: On the database step use mysql2.nextmill.net for hostname and fill in the information you noted when creating your database

 Step 10: Delete the /install folder from the FTP and set the permissions on the /includes/configure.php file back to Read via your hosting control panel.
 You are now ready to use and edit your store.